Astral-Lab/D2SymbolTracker/README.md

 > I would also like to add I never origianlly planned for Symbol Tracker to be available to the public, as it was just meant to be a project for me to apply what I
 > had learned, the turning point came a few weeks after I had finished the first iteration of Symbol Tracker, as I felt I could significantly improve the quality of
 > the site, in terms of the UI and how I structured the code.
 Fast forward till now, I can say I am happy with what I have been able to
-> achieve in this short amount of time.
+> achieve in this short amount of time and look forward to further improving the site.

 ### On Symbol Tracker there's a section called '[REDACTED]', what is this?
 > Considering the past two raids (Vow of The Disciple and King's Fall) have both contained an almost identical way of obtaing a secret Deep Sight chest.